 The Canadian province of Quebec is often cited in this work to justify the establishment of a matriarchy.
 In the beginning, several factors influenced the manifesto's author locally towards Matriarchy.
-Much before the idea of an International Matriarchist Party manifesto became even more appropriate.
+Much before the idea of writing a Matriarchist Party manifesto became a reality.
 Some strategic elements must be added, which position Quebec favorably for a possible world's first Matriarchist Party's success.

-The Matriarchist party will thus focus on putting together the required elements to launch an official matriarchist party in Canada during the coming year.
+The International Matriarchist Party Project will thus focus on putting together the required elements to launch an official matriarchist party in Canada during the coming months.
 We will also investigate other parts of the Western world, where matriarchist ideas could rapidly gather public support.
 One promising European land where the manifesto's author already has strong ties and knowledge is Czechia.
 Many Czech people's characteristics suggest that the country is also ready to move towards matriarchy.

 Since the rise of independence support in the 1960s, the province of Quebec has often created surprises in Canada's federal elections.
 Indeed, a large proportion of Quebec voters do not recognize themselves in the traditional pan-Canadian parties' ideas.
 In the February 1980 elections, in the Laurier riding, the rhinoceros candidate Sonia Côté, known for her "Clown" character, caused quite a surprise by taking the second position before the New Democratic Party (NDP) and the Conservative Party1 .